GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/proppantSlotTest/Example.rst

 Description of the case
 ------------------------------------------------------------------

 `Chun et al. (2020) <https://www.sciencedirect.com/science/article/pii/S0920410519309441>`__ conducted slot tests on proppant transport with slickwater.
-As shown below, a 4 ft X 1 ft slot with 0.3 in (0.00762 m) gap width was constructed.
+As shown below, a 4 ft X 1 ft slot with 0.3 in gap width was constructed.
 Three fluid inlets with 0.5 in inner diameter were placed at the right side of the slot, which were three inches away from each other.
-One outlet was place on the top side to allow pressure relief.
+One outlet was placed on the top side to allow pressure relief.
 The other one was located on the left side acting as a fluid sink.
-In their test, to resemble a slickwater fracturing treatment, the proppant concentration was kept at 1.5 ppg and the viscosity of carrying fluid was approximately 1 cp.
-The slurry was mixed well and then injected into the flow channel at a constant injection rate (6 gpm).
-A simulation case with the same settings is built up to mimic this slot test.
-A vertical and impermeable fracture surface is assumed in this case, which eliminates the effect of fracture plane inclination and fluid leakoff.
-A static fracture with uniform aperture (0.3 in) is defined and fracture propagation is not involved.
+In their tests, to resemble a slickwater fracturing treatment, the proppant concentration was kept at 1.5 ppg and the viscosity of carrying fluid was approximately 1 cp.
+The slurry was mixed well and then injected into the flow channel at a constant injection rate of 6 gpm.
+A simulation case with the same settings is built up to mimic these slot tests.
+A vertical and impermeable fracture surface is assumed in this case, which eliminates the effect of fracture plane inclination and fluid leak-off.
+A static fracture with an uniform aperture of 0.3 in is defined and fracture propagation is not involved.
 30/50 mesh proppant is injected via the three inlets and is flowed through the slot for 30 seconds.

 .. _problemSketchFig: